-When a similar guideline for petrol was being drafted, it was decided to link these two.
-The best option was to publish them as separate parts of the same CEN document, which is achieved by revising the original CEN/TR 15367:2006 Petroleum products - Automotive Diesel Fuels - Guide for good housekeeping as part 1 (effectively this document).
-Apart from some harmonization of wording no changes have been incorporated.
+During a meeting held in Oslo on June 1 2005 through June 3 2005, CEN/TC 19 decided to adopt the Preliminary Work Item "Fuels supply chain - Housekeeping guide for gasoline" on its Work Programme with the intention to start an enquiry on this CEN Technical Report in 2006.
+It was later decided to link this work directly with the already existing housekeeping guidelines for diesel fuel.
+The best option was to publish them as separate parts of the same CEN document, which is achieved by revising the original CEN/TR 15367:2006 "Petroleum products - Automotive Diesel Fuels - Guide for good housekeeping" as Part 1.

-The work on both documents has been carried out with support from Concawe.
+The work on both documents has been carried-out with support from Concawe.

 Automotive fuel specifications generally apply at the point of delivery to the customer.
 To ensure the quality at this point, the best practice is to make sure that the product meets specification when it is dispatched from the refinery and to have systems in place to ensure that it cannot go off-specification on its way to the customer.
-There will be more than one method or procedure to handle many of the potential contamination issues throughout the distribution chain, thus the advice in this document outlines principles to apply, but does not i all the dis. specify the precise detail of the methods to be adopted in all cases.
-Nevertheless, it is strongly recommended that all the procedures or measures to be applied along the distribution chain should be defined using a Total Quality Assurance methodology.
+There will be more than one method or procedure to handle many of the potential contamination issues throughout the distribution chain, thus the advice in this document outlines principles to apply but does not rited along t. specify the precise detail of the methods to be adopted in all cases.
+Nevertheless, it is strongly recommended that all the procedures or measures to be applied along the distribution chain be defined using a Total Quality Assurance methodology.